adap/flower/examples/flower-simulation-step-by-step-pytorch/README.md

 ---

 > \[!NOTE\]
 > The previous version of this tutorial from the 2023 video tutorial series can be found here: [c8120f2](https://github.com/adap/flower/tree/c8120f2669fef0f2e6815ab1e957e5366d06d19d/examples/flower-simulation-step-by-step-pytorch).
-Please note that method of running simulations is no longer recommended and some parts of it, for example, using `start_simulation` is deprecated in recent versions of `flwr`.
+Please note that method of running simulations is no longer recommended and some parts of it, e.g. using `start_simulation`, are deprecated in recent versions of `flwr`.

 # Flower Simulation Step-by-Step